Common Tour Questions

 I have been photographing bears for several years and I have never felt any danger.
 I have decades of bear experience so I am always watching their behavior.

-Bears have a lot of interesting behaviors which leads to incredible photographs.
+Bears have a lot of interesting behaviors, which lead to incredible photographs.

 What is unique about your bear tour?